-- Treat every practice test similar to main aptitude exam.
+- Treat the practice tests as similar to the the main exam.
 This will help you to have a similar experience of giving an actual test.
-And as a result, you will learn how to handle stress during an examination.
+And as a result you will learn how to handle stress during an examination.

-- Work fast and accurately through your test.
-Try to keep an accuracy level of over 90% during the examination.
-Improve your speed and accuracy as well by giving more number of practice tests.
+- Work swiftly and accurately through any test.
+Try to maintain an accuracy over 90% during the test.
+Inprove your speed and accuracy by appearing for more and more practice tests.

-- Work out the maximum time you can spend on any question.
-You can always return to the unsolved questions at the end.
-Stick to the time that is estimated for a single question.
-Never get stuck on any particular question, even if you think you have nearly solved the question, leave it if crosses the maximum estimated time.
+- Work out the maximum time you can spend on any question and stick to it religiously.
+You can return to questions at the end.
+Never get stuck on any particular question, even if you think you nearly have it.

-- Beware of Negative marking.
-Answer as many questions as possible but be aware of the negative marking.
+- Answer as many questions as possible in the time given.
+But beware of negative marking.